-I started Learn Robotics just like you’re starting or expanding your STEM program: very little funding, very limited resources, but all these wicked cool ideas.
-Robots, coding, and building prototypes.
-All of these ideas require equipment and money to make happen.
-So with about $200 in total to spend, I set out on finding quality STEM education kits for about $40 each.
-I’m going to reveal my shopping list to you over the course of this article.
+If you’re building out an Elementary STEM program, you’re probably looking for ways to maximize your spending.
+Robots, coding and building prototypes all require equipment and money to make happen.
+So with about $200 in total to spend, I set out on finding quality STEM kits under $40.
+Over the course of this article, I’m going to reveal my shopping list to you.

 But, before I do that, I want to remind you that building up a STEM program doesn’t happen in one iteration.
-While you might already have a program (or you’re building a new one), don’t think that you can’t start off with lower cost kits now and then expand on your program over time.
+While you might already have a program (or you’re building a new one), don’t think that you can’t start off with lower-cost kits now and then expand on your program over time.
 That’s why it’s important to pick kits that you can reuse and accessorize.
+This list is specifically for Elementary STEM programs.
+If you’re looking for a more generic list of STEM products for all ages, check out my resource guide.

 The Code-a-Pillar by Fisher-Price is an introductory robotics toy for children under 8.
 Think of a caterpillar with a modular body.
 Each module snaps together and can be rearranged to move the caterpillar in various directions.
 When you press the “go” button on his back, he’ll move in the same order as the modules are snapped together.
 This is a very simplistic way to teach children logic by setting up a “playing field” and making the Code-a-Pillar move through without touching or running into anything.
 You can also scale this activity for advanced learners by making it a time challenge or having students complete “X” number or variety of moves.